 Other Types of Mass Timber Products

-- Nail laminated timber (NLT): Similar to CLT, NLT panels are created from dimension lumber stacked on edge, but instead of glue, it is fastened with nails or screws to create a larger structural panel.
-Due to its variety of textured appearances as a substitute for concrete slabs and steel decking, NLT is used in flooring, decking, roofing and walls, and even in elevator and stair shafts in mid-rise wood-frame buildings.
+- Nail-laminated timber (NLT): Similar to CLT, NLT panels are created from dimension lumber stacked on edge, but instead of glue, it is fastened with nails or screws to create a larger structural panel.
+Due to its variety of textured appearances as a substitute for concrete slabs and steel decking, NLT is used in flooring, decking, roofing, and walls, and even in elevator and stair shafts in midrise wood-frame buildings.

 - Glue-laminated timber (GLT or Glulam): Glulam consists of individual dimension lumber stacked in parallel layers and then bonded together with durable, moisture-resistant adhesives.
 With its excellent strength and stiffness properties, GLT is typically used for beams and columns in residential and commercial construction.
+This product was introduced to the United States in the early 1900s.

 - Mass plywood panel (MPP): MPP is similar to CLT, but it is constructed from large-scale plywood panels.
 It uses engineered veneer and custom plywood layups as a base material rather than lumber.
-Freres Lumber Company in Lyons, Oregon manufactures MPP in the northwest United States.
+Freres Lumber Company in Lyons, Oregon, manufactures MPP in the northwest United States.

 Current Market Status and Future Prospects

-Over the past few years, several current and completed construction projects have created a movement around mass timber products, in particular CLT.
-Mass timber’s reputation as a sustainable, durable, and eco-friendly building material has boosted markets for CLT and other mass timber products around the world.
-The global CLT production in 2015 exceeded 620,000 cubic meters, and it is expected to double by 2020 (Gatterer, 2017).
-The global CLT market is projected to be valued at $2.07 billion by 2025.
-North America’s demand for CLT was valued at $119 million in 2016, and this region will likely remain the second largest market in the world.
+Over the past few years, several current and completed construction projects have created a dynamic movement around mass timber products, in particular CLT.
+Mass timber’s reputation as a sustainable, durable, and ecofriendly building material has boosted markets for CLT and other mass timber products around the world.
+Global CLT production in 2020 exceeded 2 million cubic meters (Larasatie, 2020).
+The global CLT market was valued at $1.2 billion in 2023 and is projected to be valued at $4.1 billion in 2032.
+North America’s demand for CLT was valued at $179.4 million in 2023, and this region will likely remain the second largest market in the world, after Europe.
 Consumers are expected to prefer wood-based construction over concrete in the future, driving further market growth.
-One example of CLT use is shown in Figure 2—the completed Brock Commons, an 18-story housing complex, at the University of British Columbia.
-In the southern United States, the Home2 Suites Hotel in Mount Pleasant, South Carolina, incorporates CLT in its flooring system.
-It is the first commercial project in South Carolina to include CLT.
-The use of CLT will increase the sustainability of the building and the anticipated green building standard ratings.
-Similarly, the University of Arkansas is currently pursuing plans to construct a 200,000 square foot, 368-room residence hall.
-The five-story building will be the first large-scale mass timber residence hall project in the United States.

 Prospects in North Carolina

-Key Challenges
+Key Challenges to CLT Adoption

-- Create a local supply and demand
+- Create a local supply and demand to reduce and stabilize the cost

 Conclusion